zixin96/maze-create-and-solve/README.md

 # maze-create-and-solve
-This is a C++ program that generates random mazes and represents a maze and its solution on a PNG.
+This is a C++ program that generates random mazes of size 125x125 and represents a maze and its solution on a PNG.

 ## Instruction